-Rule 9074-1 SUBMISSION OR SETTLEMENT OF AN ORDER, JUDGMENT, OR DECREE
+Rule 9074-1 SUBMISSION, OR SETTLEMENT OR PRESENTMENT OF AN ORDER, JUDGMENT, OR DECREE-Amended December 1, 2017

+Submission or Settlement of an Order, Judgment, or Decree.
 Unless the Court orders otherwise, if, following a hearing or decision, the Court directs a party to submit or settle an order, judgment, or decree, the party, within fourteen (14) days of the issuance of the Court's ruling, must deliver the proposed order, judgment, or decree directly to the Judge's chambers upon not less than two (2) days' notice to all parties to the adversary proceeding or contested matter, except that such notice period shall not apply if all parties to the adversary proceeding or contested matter have consented in writing to the proposed order, judgment, or decree.
 Failure to submit or settle an order, judgment, or decree within the fourteen (14) day period may result in the imposition of sanctions, including, without limitation, (i) dismissal for failure to prosecute or (ii) an award of attorney's fees.
 One (1) day's notice is required of all counterproposals.
-Unless the Court orders otherwise, no proposed or counterproposed order, judgment, or decree submitted or settled pursuant to this rule shall form a part of the record of the case, adversary proceeding, or contested matter.
+Unless the Court orders otherwise, no proposed or counter-proposed order, judgment, or decree submitted or settled pursuant to this rule shall form a part of the record of the case, adversary proceeding, or contested matter.